ZulNs/ZulNs.github.io/libs/hijri-date-api-doc.md

 - **`getDayName(day)`**

   Returns the string of day name in the  day of the week (`"Ahad"` for `day = 0` - `"Sabt"` for `day = 6`).
-If the `day` argument is omitted, then the string of day name for the specified date according to local time would returned.
+If the `day` argument is omitted, then the string of day name for the specified date according to local time would be returned.

 - **`getDayShortName(day)`**

   Returns the string of short name of day in the day of the week (`"Ahd"` for `day = 0` - `"Sab"` for `day = 6`).
-If the `day` argument is omitted then the string of short name of day for the specified date according to local time would returned.
+If the `day` argument is omitted then the string of short name of day for the specified date according to local time would be returned.

 - **`getDaysInMonth()`**